Sharing company ownership

 The more usual default position in articles is a provision that bluntly provides that no share transfer can take place unless the board approves it, a rather simplistic approach and which also of course then gives rise to the question of who controls the board - ultimately the majority shareholder.

-A shareholders’ agreement can enable the majority owner to prevent share transfer absolutely or to permit transfers but only after the shares have first been offered to the other shareholders as whole or perhaps more narrowly offered simply to the majority shareholder.
+A shareholders’ agreement can enable the majority owner to prevent share transfer absolutely or to permit transfers but only after the shares have first been offered to the other shareholders as a whole or perhaps more narrowly offered simply to the majority shareholder.

 Should transfers to family members or family trusts be permitted?
 That’s a matter for individual choice of course, but majority shareholders need to consider the pros and cons.
 Yes this offers flexibility in estate and tax planning to the new co shareholder in question, but is worth the risk for the majority shareholder of potentially having a family member as co shareholder, leave aside the complications arising should there be subsequent family breakdown?